xeger/flatpack/README.md

  * `Foo.Bar.BazQuux` becomes `FOO_BAR_BAZ_QUUX`

-(Yes, this means that `Foo.BarBaz` and `FooBar.Baz` will both be populated from the same environment variable; don't do that!
-In the future, flatpack will count this as an error and refuse to load your struct.)
+(Yes, this means that `Foo.BarBaz` and `FooBar.Baz` will both be populated from the same environment variable; don't do that!)

 If the environment variable is defined, flatpack parses its value and coerces it to the data type of that field.
-Supported data types are booleans, numbers, strings, and lists of any of those.
+Supported data types are booleans, numbers, strings, and slices of any of those.
 If a coercion fails, flatpack returns an error and your app exits with a useful message about what's wrong in the config.

 As a _coup de grâce_, flatpack calls `Validate()` on your configuration object